civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 21

-    Pour les besoins de toute procédure de saisie-arrêt prévue par la présente section, la signification au Sénat, à la Chambre des communes, à la bibliothèque du Parlement, au bureau du conseiller sénatorial en éthique, au bureau du commissaire aux conflits d'intérêts et à l'éthique, au Service de protection parlementaire ou **au bureau du directeur parlementaire du budget** du bref de saisie-arrêt frappe d'indisponibilité les sommes suivantes dont l'un ou l'autre est redevable envers le débiteur mentionné dans le bref :
+    Pour les besoins de toute procédure de saisie-arrêt prévue par la présente section, la signification au Sénat, à la Chambre des communes, à la bibliothèque du Parlement, au bureau du conseiller sénatorial en éthique, au bureau du commissaire aux conflits d'intérêts et à l'éthique, au Service de protection parlementaire ou au bureau du directeur parlementaire du budget du bref de saisie-arrêt frappe d'indisponibilité les sommes suivantes dont l'un ou l'autre est redevable envers le débiteur mentionné dans le bref :

   **(2)** Subparagraph 21(a)(i) of the English version of the Act is replaced by the following:

-    the salary to be paid on the last day of the second pay period next following the pay period in which the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, as the case may be, is bound by the garnishee summons, and
+    the salary to be paid on the last day of the second pay period next following the pay period in which the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, is bound by the garnishee summons, and

   **(3)** Paragraph 21(b) of the English version of the Act is replaced by the following:

     in the case of remuneration described in paragraph 17(b),

-    the remuneration payable on the 15th day following the day on which the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, as the case may be, is bound by the garnishee summons, and
+    the remuneration payable on the 15th day following the day on which the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, is bound by the garnishee summons, and

     either

-    any remuneration becoming payable in the 30 days following the 15th day after the day on which the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, as the case may be, is bound by the garnishee summons that is owing on that 15th day or that becomes owing in the 14 days following that 15th day, or
+    any remuneration becoming payable in the 30 days following the 15th day after the day on which the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, is bound by the garnishee summons that is owing on that 15th day or that becomes owing in the 14 days following that 15th day, or

-    if the garnishee summons has continuing effect under the law of the province, any remuneration becoming payable subsequent to the 15th day after the day on which the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, as the case may be, is bound by the garnishee summons.
+    if the garnishee summons has continuing effect under the law of the province, any remuneration becoming payable subsequent to the 15th day after the day on which the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, is bound by the garnishee summons.

 ### Section 167